 One of the books mentioned above is a book written by Pat Dorsey—The Five Rules for Successful Stock Investing.
 There is a section in this book that discusses and goes through a number of different industries, of which one is retail (as part of consumer services).
 The remaining part of this post will focus on the consumer services sector, and more specifically retail.
-We will do this by reading the part about retail.

 As we’ve mentioned numerous times in earlier chapters, great companies in attractive industries generate returns on invested capital that far exceed the cost of capital.
 However, retail is generally a very low-return business with low or no barriers to entry.
 Retail bellwethers Wal-Mart and Walgreen earn little more than 3 cents profit for every dollar of sales, so store management is critical.
 The problem is that many retailers don’t execute as flawlessly as these two and flame out as soon as trouble hits.